 Selected images from this project are currently on view at the Smithsonian Museum of Natural History as part of the exhibition “Unsettled Nature“.
 Read a review of the show: A Smithsonian museum turns to art, not science, to hammer home a warning about Mother Nature

-This project lays the groundwork for the Feral Landscape Lobby by tracking and documenting “vacant” land and the species that live in and on it.
-The project is ongoing and will include an online map, photo database, collection of plant photos and a selection of herbarium specimens.
+This project lays the groundwork for the Feral Landscape Lobby by tracking and documenting “vacant” land and the vegetal lifeforms who live in and on it.
+The project is ongoing and includes a growing collection of photos, plant portraits, and a selection of herbarium specimens.

 Some sites regenerate across the seasons and in pauses between maintenance or construction, while others disappear beneath concrete.

 This project is currently on view at the Smithsonian Museum of Natural History as part of the exhibition “Unsettled Nature“.